Holidays Calendar for June 18, 2016

 • 1983 STS-7 space shuttle mission: astronaut Sally Ride became the first American woman in space.

-• 1979 The United States and the Soviet Union signed SALT II (Strategic Arms Limitation Talks) agreement on curtail of manufacture of nuclear weapons.
+• 1979 The United States and the Soviet Union signed the SALT II (Strategic Arms Limitation Talks) agreement seeking to curtail the manufacture of strategic nuclear weapons.

-• 1974 Died: Júlio César de Mello e Souza, Brazilian mathematician and author, known for his books on recreational mathematics.
-He wrote 69 books of tales and 51 books on mathematics and other subjects.
-His most popular book is The Man Who Counted.
+• 1974 Died: Júlio César de Mello e Souza, Brazilian mathematician and author, known for his books on recreational mathematics, most of them published under the pen names of Malba Tahan and Breno de Alencar Bianco.

-• 1972 British European Airways Flight 548 en route from London to Brussels crashed two minutes after take off from London Heathrow Airport.
-118 were killed.
+• 1972 British European Airways Flight 548 en route from London to Brussels crashed two minutes after takeoff from London Heathrow Airport.
+118 people were killed.

-• 1971 Died: Paul Karrer, Swiss chemist, Nobel Prize laureate, best known for his researches on vitamins.
+• 1971 Died: Paul Karrer, Swiss chemist, Nobel Prize laureate, best known for his research on vitamins.

 • 1965 The United States used B-52 bombers to attack National Liberation Front guerrilla fighters in South Vietnam.

-• 1959 Died: Ethel Barrymore, American actress, member of the Barrymore family of actors.
-She won the Oscar for Best Supporting Actress for role in film None but the Lonely Heart.
+• 1959 Died: Ethel Barrymore, American actress, a member of the Barrymore family of actors.
+She won an Academy Award for role in the film None but the Lonely Heart.

-• 1952 Born: Isabella Rossellini, Italian actress, best known for role in films Blue Velvet and Death Becomes Her.
-She's been a model of Lancôme for 14 years.
+• 1952 Born: Isabella Rossellini, Italian actress, model and filmmaker, best known for her roles in the films Blue Velvet and Death Becomes Her and for her successful tenure as a Lancôme model.

 • 1949 Born: Lech Kaczyński, Polish lawyer and politician, the 4th President of Poland.
-During his presidency Poland strengthened ties with the USA and continued develop relations with the EU.
-He also worked on development of strategic partnership with Ukraine, Baltic states, Azerbaijan and Georgia.
+During his presidency Poland strengthened ties with the USA and continued to develop relations with the EU.

 • 1937 Died: Gaston Doumergue, French politician, the 13th President of France.
 He was widely regarded as one of the most popular presidents of France.

-• 1932 Born: Dudley R. Herschbach, American chemist and academic, Nobel Prize laureate for contributions concerning the dynamics of chemical elementary processes.
-He was jointly working with Yuan T. Lee and performed the so-called crossed molecular beam experiments that enabled a detailed molecular-level understanding of many elementary reaction processes.
+• 1932 Born: Dudley R. Herschbach, American chemist and academic, Nobel Prize laureate for his contributions concerning the dynamics of chemical elementary processes.

 • 1932 Born: Geoffrey Hill, English poet and educator.
-He's considered to be among the most distinguished poets of his generation and called the greatest living poet in the English language.
+He is considered to be among the most distinguished poets of his generation and was called the greatest living poet in the English language.

 • 1928 Died: Roald Amundsen, Norwegian explorer of polar regions.
-He was the first man to reach the South Pole.
-His expedition was the first one to reach the North Pole.
+He was the first man to reach the South Pole, and his expedition was the first one to reach the North Pole.

 • 1928 Aviator Amelia Earhart became the first woman to fly in an aircraft across the Atlantic Ocean.
 She was a passenger, while Wilmer Stultz was the pilot and Lou Gordon the mechanic.